 Senior Vice President for Strategy, Philanthropy, and Partnerships

 Paige Bartels has been at Bennington College since 2004.
 She led advancement and alumni relations from January 2004 to May 2016, and in that time, the College raised more than $133 million.
-She oversaw the restructuring of the advancement operation, doubled the size of the team, created and expanded alumni engagement programs and structures, and significantly increased major and annual giving and alumni participation.
-Bartels oversaw the launch and completion of Bennington’s last comprehensive campaign, which concluded in 2008 and raised $92 million in commitments toward a $75 million goal.
+Bartels led Bennington’s last comprehensive campaign, which concluded in 2008 and raised $92 million in commitments toward a $75 million goal, and oversaw the planning and secured the earliest principal gifts for the current $150 million campaign, launched in 2015.

-Bartels has worked for more than 25 years in nonprofit leadership roles.
-She started her advancement career as part of the first team to staff the University of Oxford’s North American development office; she later led the development and public relations effort at Homes for the Homeless, an innovative public-private partnership serving homeless families in New York City.
-Immediately prior to joining Bennington, she served for nearly eight years as the associate director of the Jack S. Blanton Museum of Art at The University of Texas at Austin, where she directed a $100 million campaign to build a new museum facility as well as oversaw the public relations, communications, and membership programs.
+Bartels has worked for more than 30 years in nonprofit leadership roles.
+She started her advancement career as part of the first team to staff the University of Oxford’s North American development office; she later led the fundraising and public relations efforts at Homes for the Homeless in New York City.
+Immediately prior to Bennington, she served as the deputy director of the Jack S. Blanton Museum of Art at The University of Texas at Austin, where she directed the $100 million fundraising campaign to build a new museum facility as well as managed the university museum's communications and membership programs.

 Bartels holds her undergraduate and graduate degrees from The University of Texas at Austin and the LBJ School of Public Affairs at The University of Texas at Austin, respectively.